 Western Canadian Shippers’ Coalition (WCSC) provides government with a one-window approach to engage in meaningful dialogue with multiple commodity sectors.
 Our members discuss and share perspectives and ideas on important transportation issues related to rail, port/terminals and trucking, and develop clear positions and messages to take to government.
-In addition to other immediate concerns that may arise, our current focus includes:

-- WCSC Submission to the CTA Review Panel – December 15, 2014 (PDF – 274 KB)
+- Submission to the CTA Review Panel (December 2014)

-- WCSC Supplementary Information Submission to the CTA Review Panel – April 27, 2015 (PDF – 196 KB)
+- Supplementary Information Submission to the CTA Review Panel (April 2015)

 - Consultation on methodology for determining CN’s and CP’s Capital Structure under the Maximum Revenue Entitlement Program.
 In response to the Canadian Transportation Agency’s call for interested parties’ views on the methodology for determining the capital structure of Canadian National Railway Company (CN) and Canadian Pacific Railway Company (CP) for the determination of the cost of capital of the two Railway Companies, WCSC and the Forest Products Association of Canada (FPAC) made a joint submission.

-- FPAC/WCSC Submission – Consultation on Capital Structure – October 14, 2016 (PDF – 64 KB)
+- FPAC/WCSC Submission (October 2016) – Consultation on Capital Structure

 - Successfully developed relationships with key department and agency personnel to provide government with a one-window approach to engage in meaningful dialogue with multiple commodity sectors.